tuskyapp/Tusky/doc/ViewModelInterface.md

 `NotificationsViewModel` splits the fallible actions the user can take as operating on three different parts of the UI:

-- Everything that's not the list of notifications
+- Everything not the list of notifications
 - Notifications in the list of notifications
 - Statuses in the list of notifications